hkupty/penna/README.md

 - `data` (slf4j's 2.0 `.addKeyValue()`)
 - `throwable`

-Maple has support for logging also a `Counter` to each message, individually marking each message with a monotonically increasing
+Penna has support for logging also a `Counter` to each message, individually marking each message with a monotonically increasing
 `long` counting from process startup, but that is disabled by default.

 If you want to configure it, penna provides a separate convenience library for configuring your log levels in yaml files: